bUnit-dev/bUnit/docs/site/docs/code-of-conduct.md

 ## Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make our project and community a harassment-free experience for everyone, regardless of age, size, disability, ethnicity, sexuality, gender identity and expression,
+In the interests of fostering an open and welcoming environment, we as contributors and maintainers pledge to make our project and community a harassment-free experience for everyone, regardless of age, size, disability, ethnicity, sexuality, gender identity and expression,